kale-swapnil/flask-server-appservice/README.md

 # Deployment using Terraform

-In this repository you can find the Terraform to deploy the infrastructure for the Python Flask Website
+In this repository you can find the Terraform to deploy the infrastructure and azure CI/CD pipeline to automate the deployment for the Python Flask Website

 # Simple Flask App on Azure App Service